Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 As described in [Data Input](../basics_topics/data_input.md), OneFlow supports two ways to load data: one is directly use Numpy data, the other one is use DataLoader and some relative operators.

-Under the large industrial scene, Data Loading can easily become the bottleneck through the training process.
-Since we use DataLoader and some preprocessing operators, OneFlow's acceleration mechanism helps to load and preprocess data more efficiently, which can solve the problem.
+Under the large industrial scene, data loading can easily become the bottleneck through the training process.
+Since we use DataLoader and some preprocessing operators, OneFlow's acceleration mechanism helps to load and preprocess data more efficiently, which can solve that problem.

-To use DataLoader in OneFlow, we usually apply `XXXReader` to load the file data, and we use `XXXDecode` to decode or preprocess the data.
-These two operators work together to complete the function of DataLoader.
+To use DataLoader in OneFlow, we usually apply `XXXReader` to load the file data, and use `XXXDecode` to decode or preprocess the data.
+These two operators work together to complete the function of data loading.

-Now OneFlow has built some data format's [DataLoader](https://oneflow.readthedocs.io/en/master/search.html?q=reader&check_keywords=yes&area=default) internally.
+Now OneFlow has built some [DataLoader](https://oneflow.readthedocs.io/en/master/search.html?q=reader&check_keywords=yes&area=default) internally.
 If we want to use DataLoader to promote the efficiency of data loading, however, the DataLoader for the corresponding data format is not yet built in OneFlow.
 At this time, we can implement our own DataLoader to load the customized data format.

 In this article we implement a Mini Dataloader.
-You can check the [Complete Code](https://github.com/Oneflow-Inc/oneflow-documentation/tree/master/en/docs/code/extended_topics/data_loader/) in this repository.
+You can check the [Code](https://github.com/Oneflow-Inc/oneflow-documentation/tree/master/en/docs/code/extended_topics/data_loader/) in this repository.

 As an example, the data format that Mini Dataloader supported is : A plain text file with two columns of numbers separated by commas (See the `part-000` and `part-001` file in code):